niklasHagner/youtube-scheduler/README.md

 * If node cannot access the `env.process.YOUTUBEAPIKEY` you will get a warning, and then you need to check the Prerequesities again

 ## To do
-* Filter to remove videos with region-locks
-* Timezone stuff
+* Hide youtube controls and overlays completely
+* Remove youtube videos which cannot be played due to region-locks or content policies
-* Looping the TV schedule
+* Sync the schedule with the  timezone of the client browser
+* Turn shorter playlists into a looping schedule
-* Replace Handlebars with something else
+* Replace Handlebars with something better
+* Caching using something other than in-app-memmory